Project S.A.F.E. is a district-wide initiative across City Colleges of Chicago funded by a grant from the Office on Violence Against Women.

 WHAT SUPPORT IS AVAILABLE?

-To connect with services and/or survivor advocacy, please contact your college Wellness Center.
+To connect with services and/or survivor advocacy, please contact your college’s Wellness Center or Survivor Advocacy Services.
 All services are free and confidential.

 Where can I receive confidential support at City Colleges?